STFleming/EmSys_Lab1/README.md

 ----------------------------
 ### Submission guide
 Assessment will consist of both code submissions and a logbook for the lab, written in markdown format.
 You will use git to manage and submit your logbook, and each group will have a private GitHub repository created for them.
 Don't worry if you are unfamiliar with ```git```, we will be using basic features.

+__An example of what your lab logbook repository will look like can be found [[here](https://github.com/STFleming/EmSys_Example_Lab1_logbook)].__

-A good guide on ```git``` can be found here [[link](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/)].
+* A good guide on ```git``` can be found here [[link](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/)].

-If you need to install git, please follow the instructions [[here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)].
+* If you need to install git, please follow the instructions [[here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)].

 An example of what your empty logbook repository will look like can be found [[here](https://github.com/STFleming/EmSys_Example_Lab1_logbook)].
 When you get an email with your repository, use the following commands to get access to it: